SPEC to award $100,000 in scholarships

-operative will award 20 scholarships worth $5,000 each to graduating high school seniors in the co-op’s service territory.
+San Patricio Electric Cooperative will award 20 scholarships, worth $5,000 each, to graduating high school seniors in the co-op’s service territory.

 The scholarships are exclusively available to students whose parents or legal guardians are SPEC members and receive electric service from the cooperative at the student’s primary address.